structr/structr/DEPENDENCY_MANAGEMENT.md

 To see *why* a jar was moved, read the partitioner's build output (`[partitioner] … (reason)`).

+## SPI preflight (build gate)

+`structr-app/src/main/resources/build/SpiPreflight.java` runs in the `package` phase right after the partitioner (OSS and enterprise).
+It replays `java.util.ServiceLoader` for the **eagerly-scanned** SPI categories (`javax.imageio.spi.*`, `java.sql.Driver`, `java.nio.charset.spi.CharsetProvider`) against the partitioned module path and **fails the build** if any provider cannot be instantiated.

+Why: some jars register a `META-INF/services` provider whose constructor works on the **class path** but throws when the jar is an **automatic module** on the **module path**.
+The archetype is the legacy Sun `javax.media:jai_imageio` (GeoTools transitive): its `com.sun.media.imageioimpl.*` ImageIO SPIs read the vendor from the jar manifest, which is `null` for an automatic module → every SPI constructor throws `IllegalArgumentException("vendorName == null!")`.
+Because ImageIO scans **all** providers eagerly, one bad provider aborts the whole scan and breaks *unrelated* features (this is what broke the `barcode()` function's `ImageIO.write(..., "PNG", ...)`).
+The failure is invisible at build time and only bites at runtime — the preflight surfaces it early.

+On failure it names the provider and points at the fix, which is almost always: **quarantine the offending jar to the class-path island** by adding its glob to `island-seed.txt` (that is exactly what the `jai_imageio-*.jar` entry does).
+The tool must run *compiled* with the partitioned module path (a source-launch against the large module graph hangs), so the build `javac`s it first.
+Skip with `-DskipSpiPreflight=true`.

+To hunt more broadly by hand (all SPI categories, or the "provider class missing at runtime" case), run a `ServiceLoader` sweep from an unnamed-module probe launched with `--module-path target/lib --add-modules ALL-MODULE-PATH -cp 'target/lib-classpath/*'` and catch per-provider `ServiceConfigurationError`.

 ## Adding a Structr module

 - **Explicit module** (preferred): put `module-info.java` in `src/main/module/` (its own source root —